Canadian Wives' Bureau

 Canadian Wives' Bureau was set up in 1944 by the Department of National Defence (Canada).
-A joint effort between Canadian immigration officials, the military, and the Canadian Red Cross, it arranged ship and train travel for war brides and dependents to their Canadian husbands.
+A joint effort between Canadian immigration officials, the military, and the Canadian Red Cross, it arranged ship and train travel for war brides and dependants to their Canadian husbands.

 History

 The Maple Leaf Club founded in September 1941 was the earliest known club where British wives of Canadians could go to learn about what to expect in their soon-to-be home.
 It was followed in 1943 by the Princess Alice Clubs.
-The Immigration Branch of the Department of Mines and Resources arranged dependents' travel until August 1944.
+The Immigration Branch of the Department of Mines and Resources arranged dependants' travel until August 1944.

 Beginnings

 The Canadian Wives' Bureau was created to address the need for a consolidated service for war brides and dependants travelling to Canada.
 Alongside overseeing the transportation of women and children to Canada, it also supported local war brides associations in England and Scotland between 1944 and 1947.

 The Department of National Defence (Canada) set up the Bureau's office on the third floor of Galeries Lafayette on Regent Street in London.